Finite Blocklength Analysis of Energy Harvesting Channels: Finite Blocklength Achievability bound for EH-AWGN

-Now after the gathering phase we have the transmission phase.
 Let $n$ be the number of slots wherein we transmit symbols on the AWGN channel.
 We count channel uses from the $N_n +1$ instant onwards.
-Once we gather at least $E_{0n}$ energy, we must ensure that subsequent transmissions will not cause an outage.
-Let us denote the energy constraints by $\mathcal{A}_k$ where
+Once we gather at least $E_{0n}$ energy, we must ensure, with high probability, that subsequent transmissions will not cause an outage.
+Let $\mathbf{v}^n$ be the input before checking the energy buffer.
+At transmission instant $i$, $1\leq i\leq n$, there are two cases, i.e., \begin{enumerate} \item There is sufficient energy in which case the input to the channel $x_i = v_i$. \item There is insufficient energy in which case we transmit $x_i=0$. \end{enumerate}